johnzanussi/johnzanussi.com/README.md

 ##### [Next.js](https://nextjs.org)

 Next.js has quickly become my go-to for spinning up project sites.
-It's easy to use, comes with a good amount of starter projects, and deploys easily.
+It's easy to use, has many starter projects, and deploys easily.

 ##### [React](https://reactjs.org)

-Your only option for Next.js is React, which is fine by me since it's what I'm most comfortable with.
+Your only option for Next.js is React, which is fine since it's what I'm most comfortable with.
 I've been writing React regularly since 2016.

 ##### [Bootstrap](https://getbootstrap.com/)

 For this project and another personal project, I gave [Tailwind](https://tailwindcss.com/) a chance.
-Tailwind is great if you're working in an established design system with a custom component library and just need utility classes.
+Tailwind is great if you're working in an established design system with a custom component library and need utility classes.
 Bootstrap shines compared to Tailwind in the vast array of out-of-the-box components.

 ##### [Font Awesome](https://fontawesome.com/)

-Font Awesome gets an honorable mention here as I used a handful of their icons throughout my site.
+Font Awesome gets an honorable mention here, as I used a handful of their icons throughout my site.

-A full list of packages can be found in [`package.json`](https://github.com/johnzanussi/johnzanussi.com/package.json)
+A complete list of packages can be found in [`package.json`](https://github.com/johnzanussi/johnzanussi.com/package.json)

 ## Services